Cintiq 13HD Review: quality tablet gives you choice of pen or multitouch too

 The Cintiq is pretty easy to set up and comes with everything you need.
 On a Mac, you will need an HDMI input, an adapter costing about $15 that you have to buy separately.
 Wacom claims 85% of the art tablet market and is the most well known and trusted name in art tablets. than its competition, such as the Yiynova.
 Read our Yiynova review here.

 Included are a detachable, adjustable kickstand with 3 viewing angles (all landscape mode, not portrait), Pro Pen, a collection of 10 nibs (including the one that comes in the stylus) with a variety of tips, pen case, nib remover, 3 colored pen rings )so if you have more than one pen you can tell them apart) converter box, 3-in-1 cord, installation and driver CDs, and manual, and a download key for bundled software.
-(The main photo on Amazon is actually incorrect since it shows the old pen holder; you now get a plastic case for the pen).
+(You now get a plastic case for the pen).

 CINTIQ 13HD TOUCH